ianmcloughlin/principles_of_data_analytics/assessment/instructions.md

 ## Tasks

 Complete all tasks outlined in **[tasks.md](tasks.md)**.
-All solutions must be in a notebook named `tasks.ipynb` within your repository.
+All solutions must be in a notebook named `tasks.ipynb` in the root of your repository.
 Use Markdown headings to clearly identify each task within the notebook.

 ### Packages and Libraries